 Examples of business e-waste might include the following: computers, monitors, any peripheral equipment, copy machines, cell phones, fax machines, etc.

 Why Should I Recycle Computers and Electronics with Tri-Star Electronics Recycling?

 Tri-Star Recycling is an industry leader in providing asset recovery services, including e-waste management solutions for enterprise, SMB, medical and research labs, universities and K-12 schools all over the world.
-We are the only Nashville-based, R2-certified e-recycling company in the industry.

 Why Prevent Electronics from Entering a Landfill?